Blue Grey Marble (Azulado) 4-6mm 25kg

-Allow the asphalt to oxidise for 7 days prior to application of the Valtex Resin Bound Surface.
+Allow the asphalt to oxidise for 7 days prior to application of the Vuba Resin Bound Surface.
 It is not a requirement to prime asphalt surfaces.

-1. Scrape all of the contents of the Hardener B component into the larger Resin A component container and mix with a slow speed drill (≤ 450RPM) and MR2 paddle mixer attachment for 60-90 seconds.
-Overmixing will increase heat generation and reduce working time.
+1. Scrape all of the contents of the Hardener B and component Resin A into a suitable bucket and mix with a slow speed drill (≤ 450RPM) and MR2 paddle mixer attachment for 60-90 seconds.

-2. Slowly add the 26.56kg Aggregate Kit whilst mixing, and mix for approximately 2 minutes until the resin has fully encapsulated the stone.
+2. Slowly add the 25kg Aggregate Kit whilst mixing, and mix for approximately 2 minutes until the resin has fully encapsulated the stone.

-2. If required for added slip resistance, immediately cast Crushed Glass onto the top surface of the wet resin and aggregate, at the rate of approximately 0.1kg/m2.
+4. If required for added slip resistance, immediately cast Crushed Glass onto the top surface of the wet resin and aggregate, at the rate of approximately 0.1kg/m2.
 Ensure even coverage to prevent a patchy appearance.